arrousta/iclinic_theme/README.md

 # iclinic_theme
-Ayten studio Assignment project this is a WordPress Theme
+Ayten studio Assignment project. this is a WordPress Theme.